MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 # Upload your app in Teams

-You can upload Microsoft Teams apps without having to publish to your organization or the Teams Store in the following scenarios:
+You can upload Microsoft Teams apps without having to publish to your organization or the Microsoft Teams Store in the following scenarios:

 * You want to test and debug an app locally yourself or with other developers.
 * You built an app for yourself to automate a workflow.